deepankarvarma/ETL-Parameter-Sensitivity-Analysis-Using-Multithreading-In-Python/README.md

 # ETL System with Parameter Sensitivity Analysis

 This project contains an extract, transform, load (ETL) system implemented in Python.
-The system extracts data from CSV files, transforms it as required, and loads it into a database.
+The system extracts data from CSV files, transforms it as required, and loads it into a database using multithreading pipeline with different number of splits.

 The system has been designed to perform parameter sensitivity analysis.
-Specifically, it plots the execution time of different file sizes as a parameter sensitivity and plots the number of records in the particular file with the total time taken for the process.
+Specifically, it plots the execution time of different split sizes as a parameter sensitivity.

 ## Getting Started